chrisdrappier/chrisdrappier.github.io/_posts/2017-12-08-things-i-could-write-about.md

 ---
 layout: post
 title: Things I could write about
-description: starting to write is overwhelming
+description: the number of possible topics is overwhelming
 tags: test post
 ---

-There is an unlimited amount of subjects to choose from when starting this, and my brain feels a little like that scene in Westworld where Maeve is looking at her own thoughts and freezes.
-Except I've been in this state for months, and I doubt thinking about this will turn my intelligence all the way up to 16.
-Although maybe it'll help a little.
+There is an unlimited amount of subjects to choose from when starting this, and my brain feels a little like that scene in Westworld where Maeve is looking at her own thoughts and freezes for a moment.

 I'm just going to list out the subjects here, one by one.